Understanding Car Insurance Rate Lock Periods

 Consider Accident Forgiveness: Some insurers include accident forgiveness at no added cost for new customers or as a loyalty benefit.
 Others offer it as a paid endorsement.
 Either way, it prevents your first at-fault accident from triggering a rate increase — a meaningful form of rate protection.

 Compare at Renewal: Your locked rate provides baseline protection, but you're free to shop for better rates when your term expires.
-Use this opportunity to compare multiple insurers and leverage competition for your business.
-See the best cheap car insurance options available in your state, or learn when and how to switch car insurance companies to make the move smoothly.
+Understanding car insurance policy periods can help you time your shopping for maximum advantage.

 Timing Your Policy Changes